helloideabox/powerpack-lite-beaver-builder/readme.txt

 == Frequently Asked Questions ==
-*   What's the requirement for using PowerPack? - You need Beaver Builder Lite or Premium (Version 1.8 or higher) active for PowerPack to work.
+= What's the requirement for using PowerPack for Beaver Builder? = You need Beaver Builder Lite or Premium (Version 1.8 or higher) active for PowerPack to work.

-*   Will PowerPack slow down my site? - Absolutely no!
+= Will PowerPack for Beaver Builder slow down my site? = Absolutely no!
 It delivers the code only on pages where you use it.

-*   Do I need coding experience to use PowerPack? - Not at all!
+= Do I need coding experience to use PowerPack for Beaver Builder? = Not at all!
 All the modules and settings are easy to use with drag & drop interface.

 == Screenshots ==